apereo/cas/docs/cas-server-documentation/authentication/GUA-Authentication-Storage-LDAP.md

 # LDAP Graphical User Authentication

 CAS may also be allowed to locate a binary image attribute for the user from LDAP.
 The binary attribute value is then loaded as the user identifier onto the login flow.

-{% include {{ version }}/ldap-gua-authentication-configuration.md %}
+{% include casproperties.html properties="cas.authn.gua.ldap" %}